peterruler/linreg-pytorch/README.md

 conda install -y sklearn
 ```

-# run flask server
+# Run Flask Server

 ```
 python app.py
 ```

-# call in a webbrowser
+# Call Webapplication in a Webbrowser

 ```
 http://localhost:5000
 ```

-# deploying the Application on Render.com
+# Deploying the Application on Render.com

 1. Fork this repository on GitHub.
 2. Connect the GitHub repository to Render.com (sign in with your GitHub account).
 3. Choose the free plan (0$) and the type "Web Service".
 4. Build the application on Render.com:

 ```
 pip install --upgrade pip && pip install -r requirements.txt
 ```

-# set Start Command on Render.com
+# Set Start Command on Render.com

 ```
 python app.py
 ```

-# set Environment Variables on Render.com
+# Set Environment Variables to Render.com

 ```
 PYTHON_VERSION => 3.11.11